 Building new theory through case studies

-PLATO will respond to this difficulty by building a theory of legitimacy crisis that is specific to the EU.
-It will follow the well-established research strategy of building new theory through multiple, connected case studies.
-To cover the variations that may need to be taken into account in constructing this theory, some of PLATO’s case studies will investigate different actors with whom the Union needs to be legitimate.
+PLATO responds to this difficulty by building a theory of legitimacy crisis that is specific to the EU.
+It follows the well-established research strategy of building new theory through multiple, connected case studies.
+To cover the variations that may need to be taken into account in constructing this theory, some of PLATO’s case studies investigate different actors with whom the Union needs to be legitimate.
 Other PLATO case studies will investigate different standards by which the Union may need to be legitimate.

 Multi-disciplinarity and state-of-the-art methods

-PLATO will promote multi-disciplinary understanding of how different systems – political, economic, social, legal and ecological – can interact to produce problems that challenge the legitimacy of political systems within and beyond the state.
-PLATO will also innovate in the application of state-of-the-art research methods to the study of the normative and empirical components of legitimacy.
+PLATO promotes multi-disciplinary understanding of how different systems – political, economic, social, legal and ecological – can interact to produce problems that challenge the legitimacy of political systems within and beyond the state.
+PLATO also innovates in the application of state-of-the-art research methods to the study of the normative and empirical components of legitimacy.

 From the initial design of the ESR projects to the synthesis of findings, a key role has been played by the development of indicators of what would count as a legitimacy crisis in the case of the EU.

 See the overview of indicators used in the individual PhD projects and how all are brought together in a joint book.